Skip to content

 Source code in qoolqit/graphs/base_graph.py

-"""Returns the set of edges given by the intersection of circles of a given radius.
+"""Returns the set of edges whose distance is at most the given radius.

 Arguments: